 The ASLEF banner carefully restored by the Textile Conservation Centre (now sadly closed) is now displayed in a cabinet constructed by David Pulley, ex March Grammar School pupil and former classmate of Museum Vice-Chairman Richard Munns.

-The left hand photgraph is the side on display, the reverse is against the wall permanently so photographs are on display alongside together with details of the conservation work.
+The left hand photograph is the side on display, the reverse is against the wall permanently so photographs are on display alongside together with details of the conservation work.

 Photograph albums in the North Room

-As well as this, there are photograph albums of all the local towns and villages, such as Benwick, Doddington and Littleport, and there is a numerous amount of information in these books too!
+As well as this, there are photograph albums of all the town and its people as well the villages, of Benwick, Doddington, Manea, Stonea and Wimblington.
+There is a large amount of information in these books about local businesses.
 For a full index, open the document below.